danielsaisani/pre-game-analysis/logbook.md

 # Breaking things down

 # Requirements
+- [ ] database that stores the csv data inside it and re-initialises on every startup
 - [ ] docker compose up should be only command necessary for testing
 - [ ] application should run on port 3000
 - [ ] Allows the user to choose any game and displays relevant information